mindmap

 Consider a clinical investigation examining whether an innovative medication can lower LDL cholesterol levels in adults diagnosed with hypercholesterolemia which basically means having too much cholesterol in the blood.
 This can increase the risk of heart problems because cholesterol can build up in blood vessels and block blood flow.

-The study monitors a group of \(n=120\) participants over time, recording LDL cholesterol concentrations prior to treatment and again after an 8-week course of the drug.
+The study monitors a group of \(n=120\) participants over time, recording LDL cholesterol concentrations prior to treatment and again after an 8-week course of taking the pill to reduce LDL levels.
 The outcome of interest is the LDL cholesterol measurement (in mg/dL), a widely used biomarker for cardiovascular risk.

 3.4.3 Data Collection and Wrangling